SheldonBurke/Math-for-Data-Science-Course/Lilkim.md

 *Kim Jong IL

-Aka the Dear leader.
-Former leader of the "Best Korea."
+Aka the Dear leaderand Former leader of the "Best Korea."

 *Kim Jong Un

+"The Great Successor" and "Supreme Leader."
+Son of Kim Jong IL and bff of Denis Rodman and Donald Trump.
+(It's wild to even type that sentence).

 Tools

 *Torchvision

+Used for manipulation of images in dataset.

 *Google Colab

+A free software through Google that uses Python.

 *Google Drive

+Cloud storage from Google

 Problem that this solves

+26 million people live in North Korea at the time of this project.
+I can assure you that confusing the Dear Leader with the Great Leader is a matter of life and death.
+The stakes do not get any higher than that.